 A prime development opportunity for investors

 Located just 35 miles north of Seattle adjacent to Interstate 5, the waterfront neighborhood is the first look at our city for visitors driving north from King County.
-Transformation through redevelopment will help create a new, welcoming "front door" that will be directly served by a new I-5/SR 529 interchange coming in the next four years.
+Transformation through redevelopment will help create a new, welcoming "front door" that will be directly served by a new I-5/SR 529 interchange scheduled for completion in 2025.

 In the first phase, the city seeks potential developers and investors interested in building mixed-use multi-family residential complexes with retail and other amenities east of Ebey Waterfront Park with direct access to the Ebey Waterfront Trail.

 Longer term, the west side of south downtown alongside I-5 has the potential for more multi-family and mixed-use buildings near the water.
 With the addition of new restaurants, shops and entertainment, this neighborhood surrounding the Marysville Opera House could be transformed into a prime visitor destination.